ahmeddmahmoud/Cafeteria-System-PHP/README.md

       Save the changes to the php.ini file.
       Restart your web server for the changes to take effect.

-3.add this view so the project can work
+3. add this view so the project can work

 ```
     CREATE VIEW order_details_view AS